Angelina Jolie’s Kids Made the Cutest Dates for the Premiere of Her New Film

 After her split from her ex Brad Pitt, Angelina Jolie has found the cutest dates to accompany her on the red carpet: Her six kids.
 The First They Killed My Father director brought her entire brood to the premiere of her new movie at the Toronto International Film Festival on Monday.

 Jolie was radiant in a one-shoulder black Ralph & Russo dress, while her kids showed off their unique style at the red carpet event.
-Maddox, 16, suited up in blue, while his younger brother, Pax, 13, went casual in a black tee and sweatpants.
+Maddox, 16, went casual in a black tee and sweatpants, while his younger brother, Pax, 13, suited up in blue.
 The brothers actually worked behind-the-scenes on the new film alongside their mom.

 12-year-old Zahara, 11-year-old Shiloh, and 9-year-old twins Knox and Vivienne also joined their family at the premiere.
 Loung Ung, who wrote the memoir First They Killed My Father, joined Jolie, as did the movie’s stars Kimhak Mun and Sareum Srey Moch.